Long Island

-As of 2020, Long Island had a gross domestic product of over US$200 billion.
-Median household income on the island significantly exceeds $100,000, and the median home price is approximately $600,000.
-Among residents over the age of 25, 42.6% hold a college degree or higher educationally.
+As of 2022, Kings, Queens, Nassau, and Suffolk counties collectively had a gross domestic product of approximately $600 billion.
+Median household income on the island significantly exceeds $100,000, and the median home price is approximately $600,000, with Nassau County approximating $700,000.
+Among residents over the age of 25, 42.6% hold a college degree or higher educational degree.
 Unemployment on Long Island stays consistently below 4%.
+Biotechnology companies, engineering, and scientific research play a significant role in Long Island's economy, including research facilities at Brookhaven National Laboratory, Cold Spring Harbor Laboratory, Stony Brook University, New York Institute of Technology, Plum Island Animal Disease Center, the New York University Tandon School of Engineering, the Zucker School of Medicine, and the Feinstein Institutes for Medical Research.

-As a hub of commercial aviation, Long Island is home to two of the nation's and New York City metropolitan area's three busiest airports, JFK International Airport and LaGuardia Airport, in addition to Long Island MacArthur Airport; as well as two major air traffic control radar facilities, the New York TRACON and the New York ARTCC.
-Nine bridges and thirteen navigable tunnels (road and railroad tunnels but not metropolitan water tunnels) connect Brooklyn and Queens to the three other boroughs of New York City.
+As a hub of commercial aviation, Long Island is home to two of the nation's and New York metropolitan area's busiest airports, JFK International Airport and LaGuardia Airport.
+Also located on Long Island are Long Island MacArthur Airport and two major air traffic control radar facilities, New York TRACON and New York ARTCC.
+Long Island has nine major bridges and thirteen traffic tunnels, which connect Brooklyn and Queens to the three other boroughs of New York City.
 Ferries connect Suffolk County northward across Long Island Sound to Connecticut.
-The Long Island Rail Road is the busiest commuter railroad in North America and operates continuously.
-Biotechnology companies, engineering, and scientific research play a significant role in Long Island's economy, including research facilities at Brookhaven National Laboratory, Cold Spring Harbor Laboratory, Stony Brook University, New York Institute of Technology, Plum Island Animal Disease Center, the New York University Tandon School of Engineering, the Hofstra Northwell School of Medicine, and the Feinstein Institutes for Medical Research.
+Long Island Rail Road is the busiest commuter railroad in North America and operates continuously.

 History

 Early history

-By the year 1643, there were 14 indigenous nations living on Long Island: the Canarsee, Rockaway, Metoac, Merrick, Massapequa, Nissequoge, Secatoag, Seatauket, Patchoag, Unquechogue, has Corchaug, Shinnecock, Manhasset, and Montaukett.

-The first nations of Long Island used canoes as a source of transportation, and since they lived by the shores, they went fishing.
-The fishermen used bows, arrows, and hooks to catch seafood such as crabs, scallops, and lobster.
-The farmers used fish for fertilizer and planted vegetables such as corn, beans, and squash, which were popular among the indigenous people.
-They were exceptional farmers; they had a great understanding of how the weather and soil affected the crops.
-Many of them hunted animals, such as deer, raccoon, and turkey in the forest.